aws-samples/awsome-distributed-training/3.test_cases/22.SMHP-trainium-llama3/README.md

 ## 1. Create Environment

-1. Once the cluster is set up, SSH into the cluster and switch to the `ubuntu` user:
+1. Once the cluster is set up, SSH into the cluster head/controller node and switch to the `ubuntu` user:
 ``` bash
 sudo su - ubuntu
 ```
+> [!NOTE]
+> You will run the following steps from the head/controller node of your cluster.

 2. Make sure the home directory is set up to `/fsx/ubuntu` as this will allow us to install the required dependencies only once on the head node: